 Tuesdays: Core Curriculum Conference,

-including ABSITE® review and
+including ABSITE® review

-boards practice

 Wednesdays: Surgical Service Morbidity and

+Mortality

-Mortality Conference Surgical Grand Rounds
+Surgical Grand Rounds

 Regular monthly conferences include:

-Tuesdays: Practical skills curriculum

-Wednesdays: Chair's Conference

-Thursdays: Surgical Horizons Seminar Series

-Advanced Simulation and Skills Center

-In 2006, the Carl J. Shapiro Simulation and Skills Center (SASC) at Beth Israel Deaconess Medical Center became the first regional Simulation and Skills Center in North America accredited by the American College of Surgeons.
+Mondays: Surgical Horizons Seminar Series Wednesdays: Chairman's Conference State-of-the-Art Simulation and Skills Center In 2006, the Carl J. Shapiro Simulation and Skills Center (SASC) at Beth Israel Deaconess Medical Center became the first regional Simulation and Skills Center in North America accredited by the American College of Surgeons.
 The SASC offers the latest advances in medical simulation technology combined with progressive teaching methods to replicate real-life patient-care situations, from routine procedures to acute management crises.
 The scale and scope of the SASC make it one of the most comprehensive centers in the country.
-In addition to high-fidelity mock operating and intensive care unit rooms. the SASC features two skills lab areas, providing learners with hands-on training for basic clinical procedures; open surgical skills; and endoscopic, ultrasonography, and laparoscopic skills.

-In the SASC, residents have the opportunity to learn and practice skills that are specific to their rotation through formal training sessions.
+In addition to high-fidelity mock operating and intensive care unit rooms, the SASC features two skills lab areas, providing learners with hands-on training for basic clinical procedures; open surgical skills; and endoscopic, ultrasonography, and laparoscopic skills.
+In the SASC, residents have the opportunity to learn and practice skills that are specific to their rotation through skills sessions.
 During the PGY-1 year, interns attend an additional 75 hours of practical skills sessions taught by BIDMC faculty members and senior residents.
-These sessions include: laparoscopic and minimally invasive skills, central line and chest-tube placement, use of electrosurgical and stapling instruments, and ultrasound imaging.
-PGY-2 to PGY-5 residents also have scheduled skills sessions.
+These sessions include: laparoscopic skills, central line training, and chest tube training.
+PGY-2 residents have monthly skills sessions.